G-Anon/Challenge-cpp/README.md

 By default, submissions ar not under any license.
 If you want your submission licensed, _please_ say so when posting the code.
 All submissions are anonymous and can be shared to anyone the planet provided the code is not licensed.

-An updated copy of the image is always found here and future threads should use the latest update.